Skip to content

 fun nativeSendMessage(cell: Cell, mode: Int);

-Sends the message by specifying the complete cell and the message mode.
+Queues the message to be sent by specifying the complete cell and the message mode.

 nativeReserve